SneezerTheSergal/NextPHP/README.md

 - even though this is a "very way too early access" thing, i already want to thank some people:
   - Thanks to all people from the fireship discord server, y'all inspired me to do this :D
   - Thanks to my boyfriend, for being great mental support (i will need it lol)
-  - Thanks to Fourthedev, for helping me out whenever i encounter problems of which i don't know how to fix them
+  - Thanks to Alexandros Kaffetzakis (Fourthedev), for helping me out whenever i encounter problems of which i don't know how to fix them

 # Manual